thearrow/cafeteria-dash/README.md

-# About
+# Cafeteria Dashboard
-A fun little project to create a one-stop dashboard for a cafeteria, including crowd levels (current and historical averages), current weather, and today's menu.
+A fun little project to create a one-stop dashboard for a cafeteria, including crowd levels (current and historical averages - derived from webcam images by using a neural network), current weather, and today's menu.

-# Screenshot
 ![Example Screenshot](http://i.imgur.com/epOgRn4.png "Example Screenshot")